 You might be interested in:

-2. Downtown, central location, good shopping and nightlife
+2. Downtown, modern area, good shopping and nightlife

 Downtown Marbella (the financial district) consists of all of central Marbella that is close to the waterfront and around Avenida Ricardo Soriano.
 As you may expect from a city center, this is the part of Marbella that is brimming with attractions and amenities.